samyycX/CS2-PlayerModelChanger/README.md

 3. See [Known issues](#known-issues)

 ## Known issues
-1. Some server will crash when map change, in this case, check the permission of your workshop item and try to set `DisablePrecache` in config to `true` and use ResourcePrecacher plugin V1.0.4
+1. Some server will crash when map change, it may be caused by a plugin conflict, you can wait for fix or find out and remove the conflict plugin

 ## Installation Guide
 Download the plugin from latest [Release](https://github.com/samyycX/CS2-PlayerModelChanger/releases), then put it into your counterstrikesharp plugin folder.